 This is perhaps the hardest but also the most critical part of the process.
 To fix a relationship in trouble, a couple must accept that mistakes have been made.
 In doing so, it is crucial to accept responsibility and own up to your role in contributing to the problem.

 Otherwise, this exercise can quickly turn into a nasty blame game.
 When faced with situations like this, stubbornness stemming from our inherent defense mechanisms kicks in.
-After all, it is so much easier to say ‘you did this’ rather than saying ‘I’m also responsible for this’.
+After all, it is so much easier to say “you did this” rather than saying “I’m also responsible for this”.

 Knowing the right words to say to save your relationship is vital here.
-Remember to focus on your shortcoming and flaws, ask your partner to do the same.
+Remember to focus on your shortcomings and flaws, ask your partner to do the same.
 To facilitate this, make sure you don’t judge, mock or demean each other.
 The key is to work together.

 4. Positive memories can save your relationship from a breakup

 But those moments are yours.
 They have been chronicled in pictures, memories and stories.
 Revisiting them can save your relationship from a breakup and infuse a new life into it.
+If possible, revisit the places you frequented as a happy couple.
+Engage in activities that you loved doing together.
+Meet up with friends from that part of your life.

+It is the perfect reminder of what brought you both together in the first place.
 With a trip down memory lane, you can build a close connection, revive your intimacy and be certain that your relationship is worth saving.

 5. Be conscious of the words to say to save your relationship

 Just because you want to make things better doesn’t mean all your problems and differences will vanish overnight.
 Even though fighting when trying to save a relationship can sound counter-productive, it doesn’t have to be.
+The rider here is to fight respectfully and be conscious of the words to say to save your relationship.

 Related Reading: 8 Conflict Resolution Strategies In Relationships That Almost Always Work